Advanced Imaging in Varicose Vein Diagnosis: Improving Accuracy in Vascular Care

 Problems of Historical Diagnostic Methods

-For a long time, doctors had to be able to recognise vein disease with just a check-up due to a lack of innovations in imaging technologies.
+For a long time, doctors had to be able to recognize vein disease with just a check-up due to a lack of innovations in imaging technologies.
 This was usually not a problem, but finding the specific cause of the disease was much more difficult.

 The Development of Higher-Order Vascular Imaging